drasi-project/docs/readme.md

 # Drasi documentation
 This repo contains the documentation source for [https://drasi.io](https://drasi.io).
 ## Contributing
 Drasi's documentation follows the [Diataxis framework](https://diataxis.fr/) for its structure and content.
-Follow the guidance in [Docs Contribution Guide](https://github.com/drasi-project/docs/blob/preview/docs/README.md) to learn how to get started with contributing and creating new documents for Drasi.
+Follow the guidance in here to learn how to get started with contributing and creating new documents for Drasi.
 ## Pre-requisites
  * [Node.js](https://nodejs.org/en/)
 ## Framework